simonjoom/react-app-mobx-ultimateversion/README.md

 IN root folder react-app

+npm install

 npm run new

 then 'npm run start'

-you re done ! (no need install in new the scalfolding react-app will do for you). see webpack.config.js for configuration
+you re done ! (no need install after new the scalfolding react-app will do for you). see webpack.config.js for configuration